 When you deal with carriers as an independent agent, you are not an employee.
 This means that you will need to find your own, health insurance, retirements savings, and other perks of a standard job.
 If you fire employees, you will find that you may need to provide those things for them as well.

-On the financial side, the commissions from smaller carriers depend from company to company, but are generally higher than commissions of captive agents.
-You probably won’t find as many creative incentive plans through independent agency, however.
+On the financial side, the commissions from smaller carriers depend from company to company but are generally higher than commissions of captive agents.
+You probably won’t find as many creative incentive plans through an independent agency, however.

 The first step to becoming an independent insurance agent is to get all of the proper licenses required by your state.
 This includes life and health, property and casualty, and your Series 6 & 63 licenses for securities and any other business licenses you need to run your business.

 Once you are an officially licensed agent, you can then set up your legal business entity in the way that is best for your individual company needs.
 After establishing your business, you will need to start signing up carriers to represent.
 Be sure to do plenty of research on the carriers you wish to sell for, and look at as many as you can before making your decisions.

 What Is A Captive Insurance Agent